UnivEngineer/CoolScope/README.md

 # CoolScope
 Telescope fan controller

 CoolScope v 1.0 is a diy 2-channel fan controller based on Arduino Nano.
-It is used to cool down (thermostabilize) the 12 inch Meade LX200 telescope.
-It is assembed in a 3D pronted case and mounted on the back on the scope.
-Device feature 2 channels for 12V PWM fans, 4 temperature sensors (DS18B20): mounted on the scope's primary mirror, inside the scope's tube, inside device's case, and one external sensor connected via 3.5 mm jack, and 1602 LCD/OLED display to show stats and menu.
+It is used to cool down (thermostabilize) the 12 inch Meade LX200 telescope, but can be adapted to any other scope.
+It is assembed in a 3D printed case and mounted on the back on the scope.
+The device features 2 channels for 12V PWM fans, 4 temperature sensors DS18B20 (mounted on the scope's primary mirror, inside the scope's tube, inside device's case, and one external sensor connected via 3.5 mm jack), and 1602 LCD/OLED display to show stats and menu.
 The device is powered by 12V external power source, and draws up to 400 mA (depending on used fans).

 The project consists of three parts:

 Telescope_fans - Arduino sketch source code.
-PCB - KiCad files for circut schematcis and PCB.
+PCB - KiCad files of circut schematcis and PCB.
 Case - SolidWorks and STL files of 3D model of the case.

+The device can use any 80 mm 1602 LCD module with parallel interface (4 data lines).
+The best choise for astronomy accessoty is a module with red symbols on a black background.
+Even better choise is a red Winstar 1602 OLED (WEH001602A), fully compatible electrically with LCD modules.
+The device supports those too, you have to switch a jumper on the PCB to tell the software which type of display module is used.

+The Arduino Nano can either be soldered to the main PCB through its PLS pins, or installed in a DIP socket, but you have to cut and solder pins directly to Nano, otherwise it may not fit under the display module.

+The device has a wrong power polarity protection circut, and power voltage monitor, which can be used to control telescope's battery charge, and also used by software to auto-save settings to EEPROM memory.

 ----------------------------------------------------------------------------------